Summer Session Information for Students

 Is Financial Aid available during Summer Session?

 Financial aid may be available for matriculated students enrolled in a minimum of 6 units during May-June Intersession and/or Summer Session.
-Summer Interest Forms will be available in the Financial Aid Office beginning on April 4, 2017 and will be due on June 15.
+Summer Interest Forms will be available in the Financial Aid Office in Spring 2018 (availability and due dates TBD).

 What happens when a Summer Session course is cancelled?